Google Chat

 - Developer Contact Information: [email protected]

-, then skip the scope section for now by pressing it again.
+- Select Save and continue, then skip the scope section for now by selecting it again.

 - Category: Communication

-- Graphics Assets: Use the logo and banner below.
+- Graphics Assets: Download Opal's logo and banner

 - Terms of Service URL: